-We have completed development of the Coates spherical rotary valve engine ("CSRV®") system technology.
-This technology has been successfully applied to natural gas fueled industrial electric power $CSRV^{\textcircled{R}}$ generator engines ("Gen Sets"), automobile engines, residential generators and high performance racing car engines.
-We have also designed and retrofitted the $CSRV^{\textcircled{R}}$ system technology into a diesel engine which is suitable for and can be applied to heavy trucks.
-As explained in more detail below, we intend to devote a substantial amount of resources during the remainder of 2017 to develop Hydrogen Gen Sets, capable producing up to 1MW of electrical power output in connection with a newly granted sublicense agreement with Secure Supplies.
+We have completed development of the Coates spherical rotary valve engine (" $CSRV^{\&}$ ") system technology.
+This technology has been successfully applied to natural gas fueled industrial electric power $CSRV^{\&}$ generator engines ("Gen Sets"), automobile engines, residential generators and high performance racing car engines.
+We have also designed and retrofitted the $CSRV^{\&}$ system technology into a diesel engine which is suitable for and can be applied to heavy trucks.
+In 2015, we completed production of an initial next generation 855 cubic inch industrial Gen Set.
+As explained in more detail below, we intend to devote a substantial amount of resources during the remainder of 2017 to develop Hydrogen Gen Sets, capable producing up to 1MW of electrical power output in connection with a sublicense agreement with Secure Supplies.

 In December 2016, we executed an exclusive license with Secure Supplies covering Hydrogen Gen Sets in the territory of North America.
 Secure Supplies employs a combination of solar generated power and hydrogen cell technology to generate hydrogen gas.
 It expects to procure 400 Hydrogen Gen Sets for Phase I of its project to install power generation plants throughout North America.
 The Company intends to sell each such Generator Set for \$1 million.
-Development of the first production Generator Set is anticipated to commence during or shortly after the second quarter of 2017.
+Initial funding for the development of the Hydrogen Gen Sets has been delayed by protracted, continuing due diligence being undertaken by customers of Secure Supplies.